Kristopher McNeill, Editor-in-Chief

 Mingliang Fang

-Mingliang (Thomas) Fang is currently an Assistant Professor in School of Civil and Environmental Engineering at Nanyang Technological University, Singapore.
-Prior to that, he studied his PhD degree majoring in environmental chemistry and toxicology at Duke University and received metabolomics training in The Scripps Research Institute.
+Mingliang (Thomas) Fang is a Professor at Fudan University, China.
+Prior to that, he studied for his PhD degree majoring in environmental chemistry and toxicology at Duke University and received metabolomics training at The Scripps Research Institute.
 His previous research experience primarily includes applications of mass spectrometry methods to identify emerging organic contaminants, measure human exposure, and assess potential health effects.
-He is also interested in investigating emerging organic contaminants using in vivo and in vitro bioassays and omic technologies to conduct risk assessment and identify the toxicity mechanism.
+He is also interested in investigating emerging organic contaminants using in vivo and in vitro bioassays and omic technologies to conduct risk assessments and identify the toxicity mechanism.

 Weihua Song